Young Investigators FAQ's

 - I commit to being safe and abiding by all health and safety rules (I will take the health and safety courses online before the internship begins).

-- I commit to working 20 hours per week.
+- I commit to working 20 hours per week for at least 7 weeks (depending on the program).
 This is a working research internship.

 - I commit to being on time.